psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 > After describing the custom Mr. Moggridge said that—
 >
 > "in Carmarthenshire, not far from Llandebie, there was a mountain valley, where, up to the commencement of the present century, the people were of a very lawless character.
 There the practice was said to have pre-vailed to a recent period......
-He believed that people were thoroughly ashamed of the practice; one case, he was informed, occurred a few yeara ago, but he believed it was extinct now."
+He believed that people were thoroughly ashamed of the practice; one case, he was informed, occurred a few years ago, but he believed it was extinct now."
 >
 > Mr. E. A. Freeman inquired whether "sin-eater was the term used in the district where the custom prevailed?"
 Mr. Moggridge "answered in the affirmative."